kahlil/bookmarklet-boilerplate/README.md

 bookmarklet-boilerplate
 =======================

-The bookmarklet boilerplate by dbushell (http://dbushell.com/2012/05/22/javascript-bookmarklets/) stored here for usage or modifications.
+This is the bookmarklet boilerplate by [dbushell](/dbushell).
+See [his post](http://dbushell.com/2012/05/22/javascript-bookmarklets/) for thorough documentation.

+I am storing it here for easy access and modifications.